Miguel Rojas Player Props: Dodgers vs. Reds

-The Los Angeles Dodgers, including Miguel Rojas (hitting .256 in his past 10 games, with two doubles and four RBI), battle starter Brandon Williamson and the Cincinnati Reds at Great American Ball Park, Wednesday at 7:10 PM ET.
+The Los Angeles Dodgers and Miguel Rojas, who went 0-for-2 last time out, battle Graham Ashcraft and the Cincinnati Reds at Great American Ball Park, Thursday at 12:35 PM ET.

 Miguel Rojas Game Info & Props vs. the Reds